AI For Parent Access Calls

 The business case for pediatric urgent care call teams

-For pediatric urgent care, ROI is captured visits, cleaner intake, safer routing, reduced staff interruption, and fewer parent calls that become blank missed numbers during illness spikes.
+For pediatric urgent care, ROI is captured same-shift visits, cleaner intake, safer handoffs, reduced staff interruption, and fewer parent calls that become missed numbers with no context during illness spikes.

-- Monthly pediatric symptom, same-day visit, after-hours, and overflow calls
+- Monthly pediatric symptom, injury, same-day visit, after-hours, and overflow calls

 - Visit-intent share after filtering billing, records, and clinical exceptions